breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 As the year wound down, I felt vastly more prepared for professional software engineering than I had the previous summer.
 Letting the challenges of my internship guide my education was one of the most effective things I've done.

+#### Interviewing

+Much has been written about the software industry's interviewing practices.
+I won't dwell on that, except to say that it ain't no fun.

+The process is long, emotionally wrought, and exhausting.
+As many as five or six separate interviews per company, where they can ask you to solve whatever problem they want.
+As a result, the questions can be very unpredictable.

+And it's surprisingly hard to program while you describe what you're doing.
+I definitely found there to be a learning curve to the whole affair.

 #### First Job: Practice Fusion

 My first "real" job as a software engineer took me back to San Francisco.
 I'd loved the city and was raring for a second chance to prove myself in the industry.

+PF maintains a free electronic health record system.
+They're especially geared for smaller practices—the mom and pop shops of medicine.
+It was a smaller company, with maybe as many as 50 developers.

 I was hired as a "Frameworks and Tools" engineer at Practice Fusion (PF).
-PF maintained a free electronic health record system.
-They're especially geared for smaller practices—the mom and pop shops of medicine.
+We were given free range to fix developer pain points anywhere in the stack, with any tool we wanted.
 At first, I was frustrated that my role wasn't more user-facing.
 I wanted to build software for people, dangit!

 But as I grew into it, I realized that the flexibility of my role was perfect for growing my skills.
 I got to do things I otherwise wouldn't have, like building a development environment, prototyping a database, and dabbling in frontend work.